s8sato/iroha/crates/iroha_cli/docs/multisig.md

 __Explanation:__

-- Submits the contents of `../samples/instructions.json` as a proposal to the multi-signature __account__.
+- Proposes setting the string value "congratulations" for the key "success_marker" in the metadata of the multi-signature __account__.
 - The proposer automatically becomes the first __approver__.

 ## Listing Multi-Signature Transactions